Search

 Japanese Cucumber Salad-Sunomono Salad Recipe

-I’m obsessed with this Japanese Cucumber Salad-Sunomono Salad Recipe because it’s quick, simple, delicious, and pairs with just about anything!
-It’s made with five simple ingredients and is super easy to complete in fifteen minutes.
-What could be better?!
-Cucumbers and red onion are thinly sliced, coated with sesame oil and a splash of rice vinegar, and tossed with toasted black sesame seeds.
-This salad will make you think you’re dining at your local Japanese restaurant.
+In this Japanese Cucumber Salad-Sunomono Salad Recipe, the cucumbers and red onion are thinly sliced, coated with sesame oil and a splash of rice vinegar, and tossed with toasted black sesame seeds.
+This Japanese cucumber salad will make you think you’re dining at your local Japanese restaurant.

-Japanese Cucumbers: These cucumbers are long and skinny with a fantastic crunch.
+Japanese Cucumbers: These long and skinny cucumbers have a fantastic crunch.
 However, any cucumber will work for this salad.

 Red Onion: Thinly sliced onion adds the perfect sweetness with the vinegar.